-Evergreen Veterinary Care believes that not only does every pet deserves to have a positive experience at their veterinary appointment, but that doing so directly improves the quality of the health care that the pet is able to receive.
+Evergreen Veterinary Care believes that not only does every pet deserve to have a positive experience at their veterinary appointment, but that doing so directly improves the quality of the health care that the pet is able to receive.
 We provide a Fear Free experience by applying Fear Free guidelines to every aspect of your pet’s care from the way our building was constructed to our medical protocols.
 Each of our team members have earned their Fear Free Certification which involves 12 hours of extra training.
 Below are just some of the ways that Evergreen Vet creates a Fear Free experience:

 - Eliminating the waiting in the waiting room

 - When clients arrive, they are greeted and escorted promptly into the exam room